Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

-A: C inherited `++` and `--` from **Ken Thompson**’s earlier B language.
+A: C inherited `++` and `--` from **Ken Thompson**'s earlier B language.
 Thompson apparently created these operators because his B compiler could generate a more compact translation for `++i` than for `i = i + 1`.
-These operators have become a deeply ingrained part of C (in fact, many of C’s most famous idioms rely on them).
-With modern compilers, using `++` and won’t make a compiled program any smaller or faster; the continued popularity of these operators stems mostly from their brevity and convenience.
+These operators have become a deeply ingrained part of C (in fact, many of C's most famous idioms rely on them).
+With modern compilers, using `++` and won't make a compiled program any smaller or faster; the continued popularity of these operators stems mostly from their brevity and convenience.

 </div>
 <!-- END: div -->